Nuitka/Nuitka/README.txt

 - Liu Zhenhai: Submitted patches for Windows support, making the inline Scons copy actually work on Windows as well.
 Also reported import related bugs, and generally helped me make the Windows port more usable through his testing and information.

+- Christopher Tott: Submitted patches for Windows, and general as well as structural cleanups, he is also attempting to support direct "ctypes" calls to be evaluated at compile time.

 Projects used by Nuitka
 ~~~~~~~~~~~~~~~~~~~~~~~